netnodes/dyn-gandi/README.md

 #### Prequisites

 - Go to your Gandi account security page: https://account.gandi.net/en/users/USER/security (where USER is your username)
-- Generate your API key, to be copied into your configuration file
+- Generate your API Personal Access Token, to be copied into your configuration file
 - Python 3.x